lihaoyi/scala.rx/readme.md

 The idea being that 99% of the time, when you re-calculate a variable, you re-calculate it the same way you initially calculated it.
 Furthermore, you only re-calculate it when one of the values it depends on changes.
 Scala.Rx does this for you automatically, and handles all the tedious update logic for you so you can focus on other, more interesting things!

-Apart from basic change-propagation, Scala.Rx provides a host of other functionality, such as a set of combinators for easily constructing the dataflow graph, automatic parallelization of updates, and seamless interop with existing Scala code.
+Apart from basic change-propagation, Scala.Rx provides a host of other functionality, such as a set of combinators for easily constructing the dataflow graph, compile time checks for a high degree of correctness, and seamless interop with existing Scala code.
 This means it can be easily embedded in an existing Scala application.

 Contents
 ========